piellardj/water-webgpu/README.md

     </p>
 </div>

-In the last step, all this information is combined, and with a bit of fresnel and specularity here is the result:
+In the last step, all this information is combined, and with a bit of Fresnel and specularity here is the result:
 <div style="text-align:center">
     <img alt="Here is what the shaded water looks like." src="src/readme/water.png"/>
     <p>